Vous êtes bienvenus, aventuriers courageux, dans les merveilles sauvages de l'Ouganda, où l'appel de la…

 Village Walks such as the Buhoma Village Walk

 This is a 3 hr cultural walk via the village, you get to learn and discover the ways and culture/tradition of these people living in the Buhoma section of Bwindi Impenetrable.
-Usually this walk is being directed by a local guide with enough/more knowledge about the cultures and customs of these specific people.
+Usually, this walk is directed by a local guide with enough/more knowledge about the cultures and customs of these specific people.

 Still view how they do/manage and harvest their local produce, prepare food while using charcoal or open fire, tour a school, and encounter the Batwa Pygmy society as they dance & entertain you, to mention but a few.
 It is unquestionably a cultural learning venture, and the rate of the walk sustains the local community.

-NB: Remember each of these sections in Bwindi Impenetrable forest do involve village walks among their activities, the Buhoma as the oldest, the Nkuringo section being the next second, and probably can embark on a Village Walk in both the Rushaga section & Ruhija section of the Park.
+NB: Remember each of these sections in the Bwindi Impenetrable forest do involve village walks among their activities, the Buhoma as the oldest, the Nkuringo section being the next second, and probably can embark on a Village Walk in both the Rushaga section & Ruhija section of the Park.

 Still more you can embark on the Village Walk using a bike with a guide.
 There are exclusive Birding Bike Rides, a simple ride through the forest like the Ivy River Trail and these rides usually last for 3 hrs or longer since there is much to view/sight as you trail/road.
-These guides are professionals, all well-skilled, some specify in birding, others dedicate themselves in culture teaching but all much aware and knowledgeable about Bwindi Impenetrable Forest which they all treasure and want to protect.
+These guides are professionals, all well-skilled, some specify in birding, others dedicate themselves to culture teaching but all much aware and knowledgeable about Bwindi Impenetrable Forest which they all treasure and want to protect.

 NB: The Buhoma section offers the finest Biking venture.
-Unluckily, there no planned biking encounters in the other parts of the park.
+Unluckily, there are no planned biking encounters in the other parts of the park.

 Bwindi Community Hospital – one of Uganda’s Best Rural Hospitals